 — Project Stardust (@XWingVR) May 23, 2020

 NO, unfortunately it doesn’t control anything yet… but I think I have the hand pose and interactions working okay.
 Test it out by toggling it in the main or pause menus.

 Allows user to play “slappers-only” by hiding VR controllers.

 Menu & Configuration System

-Created new skyboxes for all levels.
+Spent 3/4 of the update development cycle on making this run as fast as possible.
 Replaced all models with 4 different LOD for swapping and optimization at distance.
-HDR, Bloom, Post Processing, & Lens Flares (ode to JJ Abrams).
+Optimized the HDR, Bloom, Post Processing, & Lens Flares (ode to JJ Abrams).
 Optimized cockpit model & textures.
 General optimizations all around the board for graphics.

-Made the enemy a little smarter in dogfights, now uses waypoint systems for attacking player.
+Made the enemy a little smarter in dogfights, better waypoint system to keep enemies from flocking behind player.

 Physics have been tweaked for the flight system to allow more fluid movements.
 Particle effects directly tied thrust input give users direct sense of motion and direction.
 Added a “boost” ability to allow for a momentary increase in thrust, also tied to a particle effect.
 User must be thrusting to boost.
 Added sensitivity settings to yaw / pitch / roll.

 Death Star Surface Level